greyd0g/Program-Analysis-Note/README.md

 ## Binary Analysis

 - [Analyzing Memory Accesses in x86 Executables](https://research.cs.wisc.edu/wpis/papers/cc04.pdf): Introduce **value-set analysis**.
 This analysis uses an abstract domain for representing an over-approximation of the set of values that each data object can hold at each program point.
+- Decompile:
+  - [Reverse Compilation Techniques](http://www.phatcode.net/res/228/files/decompilation_thesis.pdf): This book is awesome, all about decompiling from frontend to backend!!!